fedorusha1410/agregator/README.md

 FlightAgregator:
 The Flight Aggregator API is a service that allows gathering information about available flight tickets from various sources, performing data filtering and sorting.
-This service is built on a clean architecture, utilizing Mediator and CQRS patterns.
+This service is built on a clean architecture, utilizing Mediator and CQRS patterns, using .NET 8.

 Test Source:
 The data source includes a test dataset consisting of flight information from two airlines.